srph/angularjs-structure-styleguide/README.md

 **Write the file names of your directives (components) in StudlyCase**.

-Why?
-This guide gives emphasis to components.
+*Why?
+I wanted to emphasize components.* In the future, I might tweak a huge part of the guide to *StudyClase*. *camelCase* does not seem to give proper emphasis to itself, so.

 ### Q: Where do I put my tests or i18n?

-**Tests and i18n should be put close to our components as possible. **
+**Tests and i18n should be put close to our components as possible.**

 *Why?* This avoids the replication of our structure for our tests; and, makes them easier to view.